 Critical Gap in HIV Eye Care Access

-Cytomegalovirus retinitis remains a leading cause of preventable blindness among people living with HIV, particularly affecting those with severely compromised immune systems.
-According to the research team led by Holijah Uy from the Philippines, CMVR disproportionately impacts patients in resource-limited settings where access to specialized ophthalmological care is severely constrained.
+Cytomegalovirus retinitis remains a leading cause of preventable blindness among people living with HIV, particularly affecting those with severely compromised immune systems, according to the research team led by Holijah Uy and colleagues in their PLOS Global Public Health study.
+The study notes that CMVR disproportionately impacts patients in resource-limited settings where access to specialized ophthalmological care is severely constrained.

-The condition typically affects individuals with CD4 cell counts below 50 cells/μL, making early detection crucial for preventing irreversible visual impairment.
-Traditional diagnosis requires direct examination by ophthalmologists using fundoscopy, a resource often unavailable in many healthcare systems serving HIV populations.
+Traditional diagnosis requires direct examination by ophthalmologists using fundoscopy, a resource often unavailable in many healthcare systems serving HIV populations, according to the Uy et al. study.

 Robust Evidence from Multiple Settings

-The systematic review, conducted according to PRISMA diagnostic test accuracy guidelines and registered in PROSPERO, analyzed studies from diverse healthcare settings to establish comprehensive diagnostic parameters.
-The meta-analysis employed the hierarchical summary receiver operating characteristic (HSROC) model to pool sensitivity and specificity values across included studies.
+The systematic review, conducted according to PRISMA diagnostic test accuracy guidelines and registered in PROSPERO (CRD420250637110), analyzed studies from diverse healthcare settings to establish comprehensive diagnostic parameters.
+The meta-analysis employed the hierarchical summary receiver operating characteristic (HSROC) model to pool sensitivity and specificity values across included studies, as detailed in the Uy et al. methodology.

-Risk of bias assessment using the QUADAS-2 tool revealed generally high methodological quality among included studies.
-The research team conducted sensitivity analyses that showed no significant changes in diagnostic accuracy after excluding studies with higher risk of bias, strengthening confidence in the findings.
+Risk of bias assessment using the QUADAS-2 tool revealed generally high methodological quality among included studies, according to the researchers.
+The study authors conducted sensitivity analyses that showed no significant changes in diagnostic accuracy after excluding studies with higher risk of bias.

-Subgroup analyses revealed particularly promising results among populations with lower CD4 cell count thresholds, suggesting enhanced diagnostic performance precisely where clinical need is greatest.
-This finding aligns with the pathophysiology of CMVR, which typically manifests in patients with advanced immunosuppression.
+Subgroup analyses revealed particularly promising results among populations with lower CD4 cell count thresholds, according to the Uy et al. findings.
+The researchers note this finding aligns with the pathophysiology of CMVR, which typically manifests in patients with advanced immunosuppression.

 Technology Enabling Decentralized Care

-The study examined various fundus imaging modalities used in teleretinal screening programs across different country income settings.
-Results demonstrated consistently high specificity across different technological approaches, suggesting that the diagnostic benefits are not limited to high-end imaging equipment.
+The Uy et al. study examined various fundus imaging modalities used in teleretinal screening programs across different country income settings.
+Results demonstrated consistently high specificity across different technological approaches, according to their analysis.

-Quality of evidence assessment using the GRADE framework rated the specificity evidence as high-certainty, while sensitivity evidence received a low-certainty rating due to wider confidence intervals.
-According to the World Health Organization, approximately 39.9 million people globally live with HIV, making scalable diagnostic solutions critically important.
+Quality of evidence assessment using the GRADE framework rated the specificity evidence as high-certainty, while sensitivity evidence received a low-certainty rating due to wider confidence intervals, as reported by Uy and colleagues.

 Implementation Considerations for Healthcare Systems

 The research findings carry significant implications for healthcare policy and resource allocation in HIV care programs.
-The high specificity rate of 97.73% means that positive screening results are highly reliable, reducing unnecessary referrals and optimizing specialist resources.
+The high specificity rate of 97.73% means that positive screening results are highly reliable, reducing unnecessary referrals and optimizing specialist resources, according to the study authors.

-However, the sensitivity rate of 87.11%, while clinically useful, indicates that approximately 13% of CMVR cases might be missed by teleretinal screening alone.
+However, the sensitivity rate of 87.11%, while clinically useful, indicates that approximately 13% of CMVR cases might be missed by teleretinal screening alone, as noted in the Uy et al. analysis.
 This limitation necessitates careful consideration of screening protocols and follow-up strategies, particularly for patients with very low CD4 counts who face highest risk.

-Teleretinal screening demonstrates consistently high specificity (97.73%) and potentially useful sensitivity (87.11%) for cytomegalovirus retinitis detection, supporting its role in early detection and referral among people living with HIV
+The study authors concluded that “teleretinal screening for CMVR demonstrates consistently high specificity and potentially useful sensitivity, supporting its role in early detection and referral, particularly among PLHIV with advanced HIV disease.”

 Key takeaways

-- Diagnostic performance appears enhanced among populations with lower CD4 cell counts (below 50 cells/μL)
+- Diagnostic performance appears enhanced among populations with lower CD4 cell counts (Uy et al., 2025)

 - High specificity ensures reliable positive results, optimizing specialist referral resources